Materials Selection Policy

 1. Accuracy of information

 5. Availability of funds

-6. Favorable reviews in critical library and other library review publications
+6. Favorable reviews in critical library and other literary review publications

 7. Author's reputation and/or significance

 8. Comprehensiveness of the coverage or treatment of the subject

 9. Timeliness: reflecting new or emerging fields of knowledge

 10. Anticipated relevance to or demand by the community

 11. Relationship to other materials in the collection